On a finite-volume approximation of a diffusion-convection equation with a multiplicative stochastic force: Convergence of the finite-volume scheme

 which yields to

 Thirdly, owing to \eqref{liminfinequality} one obtains

 Note that by weak convergence of $(u_{h,N}^r)_{m}$ towards $u$ in $L^2(\Omega;L^2(0,T;L^2(\Lambda)))$, the following inequality is always true

-and so this allows us to conclude firstly that $g_u=g(u)$, secondly that $(u_{h,N}^r)_m$, $(u_{h,N}^l)_m$ converges strongly to $u$ in $L^2(\Omega;L^2(0,T;L^2(\Lambda)))$, that $\beta_u=\beta(u)$ and at last that $u$ is the unique variational solution of Problem \eqref{equation} in the sense of Definition \ref{solution}. \end{proof} \quad\\ \textbf{Acknowledgments} The authors would like to thank T. Gallou\"et for his valuable suggestions.
+and so this allows us to conclude firstly that $g_u=g(u)$, secondly that $(u_{h,N}^r)_m$, $(u_{h,N}^l)_m$ converges strongly to $u$ in $L^2(\Omega;L^2(0,T;L^2(\Lambda)))$ and thirdly that $\beta_u=\beta(u)$.
+At last, thanks to Vitali's theorem (see \cite{D}), the boundedness of $(\uhnr)_m$ in $L^{\infty}(0,T; L^2(\Omega\times \Lambda))$ combined with its strong convergence in $L^2(\Omega;L^2(0,T;L^2(\Lambda)))\cong L^{2}(0,T; L^2(\Omega\times \Lambda))$, allow us to conclude that such a convergence finally holds strongly in $L^{p}(0,T; L^2(\Omega\times \Lambda))$ for any finite $p\geq 1$, and then that the limit $u$ is the unique variational solution of Problem \eqref{equation} in the sense of Definition \ref{solution}. \end{proof} \quad\\ \textbf{Acknowledgments} The authors would like to thank T. Gallou\"et for his valuable suggestions.
 This work has been supported by the German Research Foundation project (ZI 1542/3-1), the Institut de M\'ecanique et d'Ingenierie of Marseille and various Procope programs: Project-Related Personal Exchange France-Germany (49368YE), Procope Mobility Program (DEU-22-0004 LG1) and Procope Plus Project.